 Judging and Awards

 Each poster will be judged by a panel of typically 3 or 4 AIChE professional members from academia and industry.
-You must be present at your poster from 10am until noon on Monday, November 9th to talk to judges in order to qualify for the Poster Competition.
+You must be present at your poster from 10am until noon on Monday, November 14th to talk to judges in order to qualify for the Poster Competition.
 Awards will given to the top posters in each topical area at the end of the poster session.
-So, plan your flight home from Salt Lake City, UT carefully if you plan to present a poster.
+So, plan your flight home from San Francisco, CA carefully if you plan to present a poster.
 This year's Undergraduate Student Poster Competition is sponsored by Omega Chi Epsilon.

 Why should you participate?